 Eurostat, the statistical office of the European Union.

-5, rue Alphone Weicker
+5, Rue Alphonse Weicker

 L-2721 Luxembourg

-Population projections are 'what-if scenario' that aim to show the hypothetically developments of the population size and its structure based on a sets of assumptions for fertility, mortality and net migration; they are presented for a long time period that covers more than a half-century (50 years).
+EUROPOP2023 are the latest Eurostat long-term population projections produced at national level for 30 countries: all 27 European Union (EU) Member States and three European Free Trade Association (EFTA) countries (Iceland, Norway, and Switzerland), covering the time horizon from 2022 to 2100.
+Population projections are 'what-if scenario' that aim to show the hypothetically developments of the population size and structure based on a set of assumptions regarding fertility, mortality, and net migration.
+They are presented for a long time period that covers more than a half-century (50 years).

-The datasets are composed by the baseline population projections and five sensitivity tests, namely:
+The datasets consist of the baseline population projections and five sensitivity tests, which are described as follows:

-In each sensitivitiy test, the assumptions for the year 2022 were kept as in the baseline projections, as for this year there is a mix of observed data (i.e. beneficiaries on temporary protections at the end of December 2022), information from the national authorities and forecasting.
+In each sensitivity test, the assumptions for the year 2022 were maintained as in the baseline projections.
+This is because, for that year, there is a combination of observed data (i.e. beneficiaries on temporary protections at the end of December 2022), information from the national authorities, and forecasting.

-Data are available by single year time interval, as follows:
+Data are available by single-year time interval, as detailed below:

-Moreover, the demographic balances and indicators are available for the baseline projections and the five sensitive variants:
+Additionally, the demographic balances and indicators are available for the baseline projections and each of the five sensitive variants, including also:

 Demography.